 Our Board of Trustees meet regularly throughout the year, agreeing strategic direction, approving and reviewing policies and procedures, appointing executive staff and ensuring we are meeting our objectives as a charity.

 Steve is the proprietor of Stephen Cook Consulting, which he established after stepping down as Chief Executive of The Havebury Housing Partnership in 2010.
-Steve has 50 years’ experience in social housing and homelessness services and until recently was Chair of Emmaus Cambridge where he continues to serve on the board of trustees whilst also Chairing the Audit Risk & Governance Committee and the Financial Resilience Task Group for Emmaus UK.
+Steve has 50 years’ experience in social housing and homelessness services and until recently was Chair of Emmaus Cambridge; whilst also Chairing the Audit Risk & Governance Committee and the Financial Resilience Task Group for Emmaus UK.

 Tibbs Pinter –Deputy Chair

 Tibbs is the CEO for 4YP, a health charity supporting children and young adults with physical and mental health wellbeing.
 Prior to this, he developed, implemented and supported effective council and partner consultation and community engagement, ensuring full involvement in the local democratic process via Area Committees for the Ipswich Borough council.

 Clare is a Chartered Accountant whose professional career has included financial and non–financial roles, from an accountant in practice to managing all aspects of a commercial business.
 During her 17 years at Deloitte she managed audit and advisory services for a wide range of clients including those in the charity sector.

 A lengthy teaching career has given Sandra the opportunity to inspire and encourage children of all ages, something that was acknowledged in 2015 when she was nominated for Suffolk’s ‘Raising the Bar, Excellence in Teaching Award’.
 Sandra was a Foundation Governor at St. Margret’s CEVP in Ipswich for several years.